edumeet/edumeet-docker/README.md

 By default it is using the built in docker networking hostnames to connect/link components.

+Since some components need the hostname / domain name / IP to function it is included in every config and can be changed depending on the use case.

 It also makes certificate renewal easy since on a single domain setup you only need to change the cert in the certs folder.

 - "edumeet-management-client:emc"